Most Dangerous Animals in Australia

 Their venom has been known to cause everything from headaches and paralysis to kidney damage and internal bleeding.

-The last headline-grabbing attack by a taipan in Australia occurred a couple years ago, when a teen boy was unexpectedly bitten by his pet inland taipan (he was rushed to a hospital and, fortunately, survived).
+One of the last headline-grabbing attacks by a taipan in Australia occurred in 2017, when a teen boy was unexpectedly bitten by his pet inland taipan (he was rushed to a hospital and, fortunately, survived).

 Eastern Brown Snake